Feb 13, 2026

 Risk of blowing your budget

-If you do spend more than you can afford, you are at risk of decreasing your credit score and going into debt.
+With this type of credit, one can easily spend over their means due to the availability of credit and funds.
 This is especially true because most credit card companies have high interest rates and late penalty fees for overdue balances.

 High interest rates

-Since credit cards are viewed as an unsecured loan, meaning there is no collateral, lenders charge higher interest rates.
 Regardless of how good your credit score may be, credit cards are viewed as risky to banks since they are unsecured.
 By implementing high interest rates, lenders are able to encourage cardholders to pay their monthly balances on time.

-Even though both of these credits have an impact on your credit score, it is advised to pay off your revolving credit debt first.
+Even though both of these credits have an impact on your credit score, it's best to pay off your revolving credit debt first.
 This is because revolving credit has a substantial impact on your score due to the fact that it includes credit utilization and payment behavior.
-Additionally, revolving credit tends to have higher interest rates which can cause the debt to increase at a drastic rate.
-The average APR for revolving credit is 16.6% whereas the average installment credit rate is 2.75%.

 Having a substantial amount of credit mix is beneficial for your credit score.
 When it comes to revolving credit and installment loans both are great ways to boost your credit when responsibly managed.